 There are a few ways to reduce the attraction of bees to your property.
 One thing to do is limit the amount of flowers in close proximity to the house.
 Design your landscape in such a way that most of your flowering shrubs and blooming flowers are as far away from entrances and walkways as possible.
 You may also keep standing water to a minimum and remove any unnecessary sources of water.
 This includes your rain guttering on the house.
 Keep it free of debris so water is flowing properly.

-The untrained property owner/manager should not attempt to remove bees and their hives from the property.
+The untrained property owner/manager should not attempt to remove honey bees and their hives from the property.
 Remember, bees will sting when their nest is bothered and you do not want to be attacked and stung by an entire bee colony.
-Honey bees are a protected species and should only be handled by professional beekeepers.
+Honey bees are a protected species and their removal should only be handled by professional beekeepers.

 Latest News & Blogs